Southern Blot

 Southern Blot analysis of DNA

 The left panel is an electrophoretic gel stained with ethidium bromide.
-Total DNA has been extracted from 9 plasmid clones (lanes ##1-9), digested with a particular restriction endonuclease, and separated according to size by electrophoresis.
-The DNA appears smeared, with no discrete bands, as no one DNA sequence is present in more than one copy.
-The molecular weight standard (a "Ladder") has a series of DNA fragments of known size.
-A cloned DNA fragment has been loaded in lane #10: the weight standard indicates a size of about 400bp.
+Total DNA has been extracted from nine bacterial DNA clones (lanes ##1-9), digested with a particular restriction endonuclease, and separated by electrophoresis.
+Starting about one-third of the way from the top, a bright smear is present in each lane, indicating the presence of a random collection of restriction fragments of various sizes.
+There are no discrete bands, as no one DNA sequence is present in more than one copy in a haploid bacterium.
+The lane marked (L) is a "Ladder", a molecular weight standard with a series of DNA fragments at 100 bp intervals.
+A cloned DNA fragment has been loaded in lane #10: its mobility corresponds to the fourth rung of the ladder, about 400 bp.

 The middle panel is a Southern Blot autoradiogram of the same gel.
-The DNA in the gel has been transferred ("blotted") to a filter, then the filter is exposed to ("probed") with a radioactively-labelled DNA (a "probe") made from the DNA loaded in lane #10.
-The filter is then exposed to X-ray film.
-Where the probe DNA finds a homologous sequence in the blot, it base-pairs ("hybridizes") to that DNA.
-The radioactivity then exposes the film and produces a dark band on the X-ray film.
+The DNA in the gel is transferred ("blotted") to a nitrocellulose filter.
+The filter is then hybridized with a radioactively-labelled DNA (a "probe") made from the same DNA loaded in lane #10.
+Where the probe DNA finds a complementary sequence in the blot, it base-pairs ("sticks") to that DNA.
+The filter is then overlaid with a piece of X-ray film: the probe exposes the film at that point, and produces a dark band.

-The right panel is a schematic interpretation of the Southern Blot autoradiogram: the information content is the presence or absence of bands, and their sizes.
-The presence of a band shows that a DNA sequence homologous to the probe DNA is present in clones ## 3, 4, & 8, with the same size as the probe, and absent in clones ##1 ,2, 5, & 9.
-The probe sticks to itself in #10, as expected.
-In lane #6, a homologous sequence is present, but with an additional restriction site that cuts the fragment into two smaller fragments of 300bp and 100bp.
-This analysis indicates that the gene of interest has been successfully cloned in a particular set of plasmids, and that there is genetic variation in clone #6.
-This gene can now be analyzed further.
+The right panel is a schematic representation of the autoradiogram.
+The information content is the presence or absence of bands, and the size of the fragments, in each lane.
+The autoradiogram show that a DNA sequence homologous to the probe DNA is present in clones ## 3, 4, & 8, with the expected size as indicated in lane #10.
+The DNA is absent in clones ##1, 2, 5, & 9.
+The probe sticks to itself in control lane #10, as expected.
+The analysis shows that the gene of interest has been successfully cloned in the first set, which can now be analyzed further.

-Figures modified from © 2000 by Griffiths et al.; text material © 2008 by Steven M. Carr
+Figure modified from © 2000 by Griffiths et al.; text material © 2026 by Steven M. Carr